 Get one of those soda shop drink mixer things

 Flash blenders like Hamilton Beach look like they belong at a malt shop in the 50s, but they’re actually perfect for tiki drinks because they can dilute thick syrups such as orgeat and chill a cocktail in seconds.
 They’ll also leave crushed ice intact, so you can pour the entire contents of the mixer straight into a glass when you’re done.

 I knew a guy in college who decorated his apartment with empty handles of Sailor Jerry’s, and I’m dedicating this recommendation to him, whenever he is now.
 I hope he has since picked up a Jamaican pot-still rum like Doctor Bird.
 It’s an incredible sipper on its own—more depth of flavor than most high-end whiskeys, dollar for dollar—and will make an amazing, funky Mai Tai.
 (If you’re still at the stage of your tiki journey where you think rum is supposed to taste like something from Cinnabon, you will be practicing that drink a lot.)

 Take it outside

 If you're basement-free and/or your partner won't stand for a tropical bar setup in your shared living space, you can always turn a garage or patio into your outdoor oasis.
-This one is solid wood, on sale, and a great way to irresponsibly blow most of your stimmy.
+This one is on sale, and is a great way to irresponsibly blow your next paycheck.

 Fuck it, just buy an entire vintage tiki bar from the 60s

-If some absolute maniac buys this, I will fly to their house and give them a high five as soon as it’s safe.
+If some absolute maniac buys this, I will fly to their house and give them a high five.